-- The research programme's scientific committee (RPSC).
-It is composed of renowned researchers.
-The RPSC assesses the scientific value of the submitted projects and establishes a list. - The programme's steering committee.
+• The research programme's scientific committee (RPSC).
+It is made up of renowned researchers, who will assess the scientific value of the submitted projects.

+• The programme's steering committee (COPR).
 It is made up of ministries involved in the scope covered by the call.
-The steering committee chooses the projects to be funded from the list established by the RPSC.
+The steering committee chooses the projects to be funded from the list drawn up by the scientific committee.